Cray-HPE/docs-csm/install/collecting_bmc_mac_addresses.md

 1. Ensure the management NCNs are present in the `ncn_metadata.csv` file.

    The output from the previous `show mac address-table` command will display information for all management NCNs that do not have an external connection for their BMC, such as `ncn-m001`.
+The BMC MAC address for `ncn-m001` will be collected in the next step, as this BMC is not connected to the system's management network like the other management nodes.

    All of the management NCNs should be present in the `ncn_metadata.csv` file.